 Of course, as remodels are wont to do, it still went over budget but we were able to add a few other niceties that needed to be done and really added to the overall feel.
+We really wanted to looked for the best kitchen faucets, sinks and equipment because we want these to last so we don’t have to keep spending money replacing them!
 These included a new (deeper!) sink and faucet (with a sprayer!
 Didn’t realize how much I was missing with my crappy old one), bar stools for the new bar after our friend recommended us to have a look at furniture in fashion’s bar stools, a new stove (our old one wouldn’t fit under the bar overhang), pendant lights, and a new island (with storage to make up for some of our missing cabinets).

 A few other other interesting tidbits…

 Cabinets cut in two: If you look closely at the above “before” pics, you’ll see that we had two really tall pantry cabinets flanking the counter space near the stove.
 In order to get the open feel that we wanted, these had to go, but we didn’t want the hassle of trying to find other matching lower cabinets.
 Luckily we had a pretty smart contractor who just hacked those tall ones in half and put the upper half on the ground, also extending our counter space.
 Best decision ever.